ThongLe1411/CIT141_introCpp/README.md

 ## Self-studying most of the time
 I feel the class pace is quite slow, so that I usually study slides ahead and practice on Visual Studio Code and review syntax on [Web3School](https://www.w3schools.com/)

+### Week 1 - Week 6:
+During this time, I learned about C++ syntax, familiarized myself with control structures, user-defined functions, and some typical C libraries (iostream, cmath, iomanip, etc.)

+The most essential thing I learned was about functions:
+  -